GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

 ## Challenge 1

-Write a function that looks at the number of times given letters appear in a document.
+Write a function that looks at the number of times the given letters appear in a document.
 The output should be in a dictionary.

 \begin{pythoncode}
 def letter_counter(path_to_file, letters_to_count):